-In the early 1990s, Russia implemented its pledge to withdraw most nonstrategic nuclear weapons from deployment and to place them in secure storage areas.
-Russia has also consolidated these weapons, reducing the number of storage facilities from several hundred to, perhaps, less than one hundred.
+In the early 1990s, Russia withdrew most nonstrategic nuclear weapons from deployment and placed them in secure storage areas.
+Russia has consolidated these weapons, reducing from several hundred to, perhaps, less than one hundred storage facilities.
 Russian officials also contend that they have begun to dismantle these warheads at a rate of around 2,000 per year.
 The United States does not have independent confirmation of this number, and some analysts suspect that Russia could still have 12,000 warheads for nonstrategic nuclear weapons in its storage facilities.
 Many in the United States remain concerned about the level of security at these facilities and some fear that, as a result of poor security and inadequate record-keeping, Russia may not be able to keep track of all its warheads.